mozilla/glean/docs/dev/android/setup-android-build-environment.md

 - `ANDROID_HOME`
 - `NDK_HOME`
+- `JAVA_HOME`

 The easiest way to install all the dependencies (and automatically handle updates), is by using [Android Studio](https://developer.android.com/studio/index.html).
+Once this is installed, it must be run and the Glean project opened to complete initial setup.
+If Android Studio asks you to upgrade the verison of gradle, decline.

-Once this is installed, the following dependencies can be installed through it:
+The following dependencies can be installed in Android Studio through `Tools > SDK Manager > SDK Tools`:

-- Android SDK Tools
+- Android SDK Tools (may already be selected)
 - NDK
 - CMake
 - LLDB

-To install a dependency, open Android Studio and select `Tools > SDK Manager > SDK Tools`.
-Then tick the boxes corrensponding to the dependencies listed above.

 With the dependencies installed, note down the `Android SDK Location` in `Tools > SDK Manager`.
 Set the `ANDROID_HOME` environment variable to that path.
 The `NDK_HOME` can be set to `NDK_HOME=$ANDROID_HOME/ndk-bundle`.
+Set `JAVA_HOME` to be the location of Android Studio's JDK which can be found in Glean's "Project Structure" menu.
+(You may need to escape spaces in the path).

 ### Setting up Rust